dotlang/language/README.md

 - Methods that dont have `this` as their first argument, are considered `static`.
 They have to come before instance methods in the class file.
 If a class does not have a `struct` section, all it's methods must be defined static.
 - Behind the scene, hash and array are normal classes.
 The only difference is compiler handles their literals and `[]` access notation.
 - `promise x.func(1,2 );`, `promise { //some code }`
 - Private = starting with lowercase, public = starting with uppercase.
 This applies only for methods.
-Struct members must be private.
-And classes must be public.
+Struct members must be private unless they are const.
+And classes must be public (UpperCamelCase).
 - Define only one name for all data types (not float and float32)
 -